arsh7023/online-whatif/INSTALL.md

 ### Installing Ubuntu from ISO

 If you're installing on a cloud instance, skip ahead to the next section.
 If you're installing on VirtualBox or similar, make sure you have a way to ssh to the machine.
 On VirtualBox a host-only network will work.
-First, add a new host-only network (File->Preferences->Network->Host-only Networks->Add host only network), then attach your VM to it (Right click on your VM->Settings->Network->Adapter 2->Enable Network Adapter, Attached to: Host-only Adapter).
-I'm going to assume that you're using the ubuntu-server flavour.
+First, add a new host-only network:

+* File -> Preferences -> Network -> Host-only Networks -> Add host only network

+Then attach your VM to it

+* Right click on your VM -> Settings -> Network -> Adapter 2 -> Enable Network Adapter, Attached to: Host-only Adapter

-When installing Ubuntu from an ISO, set things up like this:
+Download and install from the ubuntu-server iso.
+When installing Ubuntu from an iso file, set things up like this:

 * Configure the location and keyboard settings to your liking.
 * Set a host name (I'll use "whatif-demo" for demonstration purposes).